glouw/blog/_posts/2019-04-10-Age-of-Kings-Reverse-Engineering-Part-0.md

 ## Tooling

 This series will be using your standard ISO C99 compiler, SDL2, and a Makefile.
-C99 was selected over C++17 only because a recent draft by the C++ committee opted to include modules with the C++20 release and I don't trust myself to not rewrite the entire codebase when that happens.

 Source code will not ship with the game binary DRS database.
 You will need to install the Age of Empires 2 - The Age of Kings Demo.
 The installation also works in wine if you are in Linux.